-There were no hate crimes reported in the categories above for 2021, 2020, or 2019.
+There were no hate crimes reported in the categories above for the 2022-2020 calendar years.

-There were no hate crimes reported in the categories of: murder, non-negligent manslaughter, rape, fondling, incest, statutory rape, robbery, aggravated assault, burglary, motor vehicle theft, arson, simple assault, larceny-theft, intimidation, destruction/damage/vandalism of property.
+There were no hate crimes reported in the categories of: murder, non-negligent manslaughter, rape, fondling, incest, statutory rape, robbery, aggravated assault, burglary, motor vehicle theft, arson, simple assault, larceny- theft, intimidation, destruction/damage/vandalism of property.